 Tips for Visiting Mt Mitchell

-• Enjoy a relaxing meal in the restaurant, located a half-mile from the entrance of the park.
-Open May through October, it has a casual menu and scenic views.
+- Enjoy a relaxing meal in the restaurant, Mount Mitchell Café & Eatery, located a half-mile from the entrance of the park.
+Open daily, May through October, it offers hand-crafted sandwiches, salads, soups, and entrees with scenic views.
 There's also a small gift shop and a "porch" with rocking chairs.

 Have a mile-high picnic.
 The shady picnic area, the highest in Eastern America, is located at the north end of the summit parking lot.
 Forty picnic tables, stone grills, and drinking water supply all the essentials.
 Two picnic shelters with fireplaces are perfect for group picnics.